Aliases for RPTOR Gene

 This gene encodes a component of a signaling pathway that regulates cell growth in response to nutrient and insulin levels.
 The encoded protein forms a stoichiometric complex with the mTOR kinase, and also associates with eukaryotic initiation factor 4E-binding protein-1 and ribosomal protein S6 kinase.
 The protein positively regulates the downstream effector ribosomal protein S6 kinase, and negatively regulates the mTOR kinase.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for RPTOR Gene

-RPTOR (Regulatory Associated Protein Of MTOR, Complex 1) is a Protein Coding gene.
-Diseases associated with RPTOR include lens subluxation.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein kinase binding and 14-3-3 protein binding.
+RPTOR (Regulatory Associated Protein Of MTOR Complex 1) is a Protein Coding gene.
+Diseases associated with RPTOR include Tuberous Sclerosis 1 and Tuberous Sclerosis.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Macroautophagy.
+Gene Ontology (GO) annotations related to this gene include binding.

 UniProtKB/Swiss-Prot Summary for RPTOR Gene